-We are no strangers to brownouts brought about by downed power lines due to the amount of typhoons that hit the Philippines every year.
+We are no strangers to brownouts brought about by downed power lines due to the number of typhoons that hit the Philippines every year.
 While we get excited every time the power comes back on, did you know that it can do severe damage to your refrigerator if you did not unplug it beforehand?

 In this article, we will go through how a brownout affects your refrigerator, why you need to unplug it, and the devices that we can use to protect our fridges after a power outage.